shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

 <div class="fragment current-only" data-code-block="3" data-code-focus="3-4"></div>
 <div class="fragment current-only" data-code-block="3" data-code-focus="5-6"></div>
     <aside class="notes">
-        <b>What is the problem with this line here?
-The problem is that even if your image is outside of the viewport, the browser will fetch the image anyway.
+        <b>We have an image, the problem is that even if your image is outside of the viewport, the browser will fetch the image anyway.
 It is a waste of resource.</b>
         <ul>
             <li>Now if we wrap the same image inside a template tag, then nothing happens.
 The browser will not fetch the resource.</li>
             <li>To include the image on the page we first need to get the template node reference</li>
-            <li>Then we can clone the content of our templace</li>
+            <li>Then we deep clone the content</li>
             <li>To finish we can append the clone anywhere in the page.</li>
-            <li>At this point the image will be loaded by the browser</li>
+            <li>At this point the image will be fetched by the browser</li>
         </ul>
         <b></b>
     </aside>